Prescription Drugs Responsible for More Deaths than Illicit Drugs

 The top categories of prescribed drugs in the United States are antibiotics, antidepressants and painkilling opioids.
 Twenty percent of American prescription patients were found to be on 5 or more concurrent medications.
 Thirteen percent of the participants reported having at least one active opioid prescription.

-The number of overdose deaths from prescription opioid pain relievers, excluding non-methadone synthetics such as illicit fentanyl, which warrants its own category, nearly doubled from 2002 to 2011.
+The number of deaths from prescription drugs like opioid pain relievers, excluding non-methadone synthetics such as illicit fentanyl, which warrants its own category, nearly doubled from 2002 to 2011.
 In the United States, there were approximately 17,000 prescription opioid overdose deaths in 2011 as compared to just over 9,000 in 2002.
-However, the amount of overdose deaths in the United States caused by benzodiazepines such as Xanax, Valium and Ativan have more than quadrupled between 2002 and 2015.
+However, the number of overdose deaths in the United States caused by benzodiazepines such as Xanax, Valium and Ativan has more than quadrupled between 2002 and 2015.
 There were just under 2,000 deaths by benzodiazepine overdose in 2002 but almost 9,000 in 2015.

-Over six out of 10 drug overdose deaths in the United States are caused by an opioid.
-Since 1999, the amount of deaths caused by overdoses to opioids such as OxyContin, Vicodin, and methadone quadrupled, keeping in line with prescription opioid sales’ comparable growth.
+According to the National Institute on Drug Abuse (NIDA), over six out of 10 drug overdose deaths in the United States are caused by an opioid.
+Since 1999, the number of deaths caused by overdoses of opioids such as OxyContin, Vicodin, and methadone quadrupled, keeping in line with prescription opioid sales’ comparable growth.
 Despite this enormous change, Americans have not reported any overall difference in the amount of pain that they experience.
 And yet, 91 people die from an opioid overdose in the United States every day.
-From 2000 to 2015, the amount of deaths by any kind of drug overdose climbed to over half a million, and as long as prescription drug sales continue growing, overdoses will do the same.
+From 2000 to 2015, the number of deaths by any kind of drug overdose climbed to over half a million, and as long as prescription drug sales continue growing, overdoses will do the same.

 “91 people die from an opioid overdose in the United States every day.”

-For context, some of major causes of death in 2015 were:
+For context, some of the major causes of death in 2015 were:

 The Center for Disease Control and Prevention (CDC) reported that rates for eight out of the 10 leading causes of preventable deaths in the United States went up in 2015, causing the nation’s life expectancy to do down for the first time in over 20 years.